C-Cameras: GoPro Hero 8 Black & GoPro Hero 7 Black

 Any general wedding advice you can give us?

-Deligate responibilies to your best man and maid of honor.
-Have them prepared with umbrellas (clear umbrellas work best for photography), bug spray and anything else you think you might need.
+Deligate responibilies to your best man and maid of honor or ushers.
+Have them handle the umbrellas, bug spray, communications between vendors or venue, and anything else you think you might need.
 Find out who in your wedding party plans on having their phone on them all day, and make them your day-of contact for vendors.

 Consider having a phone-free ceremony.
 Guests often don't know when they reach out into the aisle to take photos that they may be obstructing your photographer or videographer from capturing once-in-a-lifetime moments.
 When your guests are seated before the ceremony starts, you can have your officient make an announcement encouraging guests to leave the photography to your hired professionals.